DOE Financial Disclosure Guidance

 exceeds $5,000, or when the Investigator (or the

 Investigator’s spouse or dependent children) holds any

-equity interest (e.g., stock, stock option, or other
+equity interest (e.g., stock, stock option, or other ownership

 Intellectual property rights and interests (e.g., patents,

-copyrights), upon receipt of income related to such rights
+copyrights), upon receipt of income related to such rights and

 - With regard to any foreign or domestic publicly traded entity, a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure and the value of any equity interest in the entity as of the date of disclosure, when aggregated, exceeds $5,000.
 For purposes of this definition, remuneration includes salary and any payment for services not otherwise identified as salary (e.g., consulting fees, honoraria, paid authorship); equity interest includes any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of fair market value;